rprieto/freeloader-bundle/README.md

 You can pipe several reporters one after the other.

 - `progressDots()` : print a dot for each request sent
+- `responseDots()` : print a green o for each successful response or red x for each unsuccessful response
 - `print()` : print every request/response going through
 - `consoleSummary()` : print general stats to the console
 - `jsonSummary(path)` : save general stats to disk (JSON)